By Manon Fontaine for the EL*C

 To gain visibility, lesbians have realised that they need to rely on media-friendly and highly visual actions, as shown by the development of lesbian collages since December 2020.
 They use them in part to raise awareness and express themselves on issues like ART with slogans insisting on the fact that they do not need a father figure to raise children.

 Furthermore, many actions and claims used in the lesbian struggle are deeply rooted in the legacy of second-wave feminists, who are notably at the origin of the first lesbian march in France, organised in June 1980 by the lesbians of Jussieu.
-Indeed, Marlène (founder of Lesbian Collages) describes their impact on the current movement:
+Indeed, Marlène (member of Lesbian Collages) describes their impact on the current movement:

 “It’s a bit of folklore because the contexts are completely different, but we reused a lot of visuals and we said publicly that it gave us the inspiration to do a specifically lesbian march.
 If the 1980’s march hadn’t happened I don’t know if we would have come up with the idea so easily.”